athulpg007/athulpg007.github.io/research.md

 I provide a brief summary of my research here, with the projects listed in reverse chronological order.
 Click on the project title to learn more about each project (coming soon).

-## Current research (my PhD work)
+## Current research (my Ph.D. work)

-### A Systems Framework For Rapid Conceptual Design of Aerocapture Missions
+### A Systems Framework and Analysis Tool For Rapid Conceptual Design of Aerocapture Missions

 <center><img src="/research/aerocapture.png" alt="Schematic showing the various phases of the aerocapture.
 Atmospheric height is greatly exaggerated for clarity." width="600"/></center>
 Schematic showing the various phases of the aerocapture.
 Atmospheric height is greatly exaggerated for clarity.

-The basic purpose of this work is to provide a systems engineering framework for rapid aerocapture mission formulation, starting from a high-level mission objective(s) to a viable mission concept.
+The basic objective of this work is to provide a systems engineering framework for rapid aerocapture mission formulation, starting from a high-level mission objective(s) to a viable mission concept.
 The mission designer has to select a mutually compatible, harmonious set of interconnected systems, which will accomplish the stated objective(s) within the technical, cost, schedule, and risk constraints.
+For more details, please see my [Ph.D.
+Dissertation](https://hammer.purdue.edu/articles/thesis/A_Systems_Framework_and_Analysis_Tool_for_Rapid_Conceptual_Design_of_Aerocapture_Missions/14903349).
+An article is currently under publication in the *Journal of Spacecraft and Rockets*.

 <center><img src="/research/systems-hexagon.png" alt="Key elements of the aerocapture mission concept." width="400"/></center>
 Key systems relevant to an aerocapture mission concept.
 All images in the public domain.
 Credit: U.S. Air Force, NASA, JPL, and ESA.